Testimony ends in trial over census citizenship question

 Hazel began hearing testimony a week after a federal judge in New York barred the Trump administration from adding a citizenship question to the census for the first time since 1950.
 The Justice Department is appealing that ruling.

-Hulett represents the Mexican American Legal Defense and Educational Fund.
+Hulett is an attorney for the Mexican American Legal Defense and Educational Fund.
 She says the judge heard testimony by more than a dozen witnesses over six days.

 Plaintiffs for the Maryland case also include residents of Texas, Arizona, Nevada and Florida.